onlitec/OnLi/htdocs/modulebuilder/template/README.md

 <!--
 This module contains also a sample configuration for Transifex, under the hidden directory [.tx](.tx), so it is possible to manage translation using this service.

-For more information, see the [translator's documentation](https://wiki.dolibarr.org/index.php/Translator_documentation).
+For more information, see the [translator's documentation](https://wiki.onli.org/index.php/Translator_documentation).

-There is a [Transifex project](https://transifex.com/projects/p/dolibarr-module-template) for this module.
+There is a [Transifex project](https://transifex.com/projects/p/onli-module-template) for this module.
 -->

 ## Installation

-Prerequisites: You must have Dolibarr ERP & CRM software installed.
-You can download it from [Dolistore.org](https://www.dolibarr.org).
+Prerequisites: You must have OnLi ERP & CRM software installed.
+You can download it from [Dolistore.org](https://www.onli.org).
-You can also get a ready-to-use instance in the cloud from https://saas.dolibarr.org
+You can also get a ready-to-use instance in the cloud from https://saas.onli.org

 ### From the ZIP file and GUI interface